Surface separation in elastoplastic contacts

-where $E^* = E/(1-\nu^2)$ is an effective elastic modulus and $C(q)$ the surface roughness power spectrum.
+where $E^* = E/(1-\nu^2)$ is an effective elastic modulus, $C(q)$ is the surface roughness power spectrum, and $S(q)$ is the ``correction factor'':

+where $P(\zeta) = A(\zeta)/A_0$ with $A(\zeta) =A_{\rm el}(\zeta)+A_{\rm pl} (\zeta )$ (see Ref.~\cite{ep11}).
 Physically, $G(\zeta)$ can be viewed as a measure of how the surface roughness at different length scales amplifies local stress variations -- the finer the asperities included at higher magnification, the larger the fluctuations in contact stresses become.

-When the relative contact area $A/A_0 << 1$, $S(q)\approx\gamma$ (see Ref.~\cite{ep11}).
-The elastic energy reduction factor $\gamma$ has been determined originally by comparing the average surface separation as a function of squeezing pressure with numerical simulation results, and has been found to be (see Ref.~\cite{ep11}) $\gamma\approx 0.5$.
-Here we will use the same values as used in Ref.~\cite{PRE}, namely $\gamma=0.536$.
-Note that using the correction factor $S(q)\approx\gamma$ is equivalent to using $S=1$ and a reduced modulus $E_{\rm eff} \approx E \surd \gamma \approx 0.73 E$.
+In (3) $S(q)$ is an elastic-energy reduction factor that accounts for the partial relaxation of interfacial stresses due to incomplete contact.
+The factor $\gamma$ was originally determined by comparing the average surface separation, $\bar{u}(p)$, predicted by the theory with numerical simulation results, and has been found to be (see Ref.~\cite{ep11}) $\gamma\approx 0.5$.
+Here we will use the same value as used in \cite{PRE}, namely $\gamma=0.536$.
+For $A/A_0 << 1$ we get $S\approx \gamma$ and this limit is equivalent to setting $S=1$ and replacing the effective elastic modulus $E^{*}$ by $\approx E^{*} \surd \gamma \approx 0.73 E^{*}$.

-In what follows, we will denote by $\sigma_0$ the pressure used to squeeze solids into plastic contact.
-After, when we reduce the pressure to study the dependency of the average separation on the pressure, we denote the squeezing pressure with $p$.
-The solids deform plastically when we apply the pressure $\sigma_0$, but only elastically (but with the plastically deformed surface) when we vary the pressure $p<\sigma_0$ during retraction.